What Do Carpet Installer Do?

 Other Carpet Installer Job Titles

-In 2016, there was an estimated number of 40,400 jobs in the United States for Carpet Installer.
+In the United States, there were 40,400 jobs for Carpet Installer in 2016.
 New jobs are being produced at a rate of 9.4% which is above the national average.
 The Bureau of Labor Statistics predicts 3,800 new jobs for Carpet Installer by 2026.
 Due to new job openings and attrition, there will be an average of 3,900 job openings in this field.

 The states with the most job growth for Carpet Installer are Utah, Florida, and Arizona.
 Watch out if you plan on working in Vermont, New Mexico, or Alaska.
 These states have the worst job growth for this type of profession.